Ignite your leadership journey with the fifth She Leads Conference – the premier event for women at all stages of their leadership journey.

 Four women from a range of industries and backgrounds will share what they have learnt as they rose to leadership positions, what they do to lift other women, and how they utilised the support of others.
 Drawing on industries including STEM, transport and policy, academia, and the Australian Defence Force, and panellists’ diverse identities, you will gain practical advice on positive team work, collaborative leadership, and learn how to overcome challenges no matter your position, industry, or background.

 Triple J’s news radio presenter, Nas Campanella, highlights opportunities for women who want to be more inclusive of people with diverse abilities and backgrounds, in their homes, workplaces, and communities.
-Understanding peoples’ differences will help you create and lead strong teams that create innovative business solutions to meet the needs of your customers and stakeholders.
+Understanding people’s differences will help you develop and lead strong teams that create innovative business solutions to meet the needs of your customers and stakeholders.

 Four women from a range of industries and backgrounds will present strategies that you can use to lead in your home and workplace, through a discussion on the benefits of creating a gender-equal world.
 Panellists will also discuss how they personally contribute to gender equality, what motivates and inspires them, and how to continue driving change.

-In this final keynote speech, you will be given the tools to put your new knowledge into action.
+In this final keynote speech, Mary Delahunty, Head of Impact for HESTA will give you the tools to put your new knowledge into action.
 You will leave knowing how to be brave in the face of uncertainty and how to positively lead and lift others.

 Facilitated by the Founding Editor of Women’s Agenda, Angela Priestley, this workshop targets mid and executive level women who not only want productivity hacks, but want to learn how to delegate work to their staff in an empowering way.
 Attendees will discover how to grow their employees’ skills, confidence, and promotion success through delegation of tasks and personal and professional development, which also improves productivity.